jrb-s2c-github/atomika/README.md

 2) Run 'kubectl create deployment demo --image=httpd --port=80' to install web server
 3) Run 'kubectl expose deployment demo' to expose web server as service
 4) Run 'kubectl create ingress demo --class=nginx --rule www.demo.io/=demo:80' to create Ingress resource
+5) Determine external IP of Ingress (kubectl -n ingress-nginx get svc ingress-nginx-controller) and add a DNS mapping to it in the hosts (/etc/hosts or C:\Windows\System32\drivers\etc\hosts) file
-5) Open www.demo.io inside a web browser or on any node in the cluster and check that "It works!" is displayed
+6) Open www.demo.io inside a web browser or on any node in the cluster and check that "It works!" is displayed

 See https://kubernetes.github.io/ingress-nginx/deploy/#quick-start for more